jbranchaud/til/postgres/get-the-size-of-a-database.md

 # Get The Size Of A Database

-If you have connect access to a database, you can use the `pg_database_size()` function to get the size of a database in bytes.
+If you have connect access to a PostgreSQL database, you can use the `pg_database_size()` function to get the size of a database in bytes.

 ```sql